golemfactory/golem-docs/src/pages/docs/creators/ray/concept.md

 type: article
 ---

-# About Ray and Ray on Golem
+# About Golem, Ray and Ray on Golem
-This doc explains Ray and Ray on Golem basic concepts.
+This doc explains Golem, Ray and Ray on Golem basic concepts.

 ## Introduction

+Golem is a decentralized marketplace for computing power, where the providers let the requestors use their machines for a small fee.

+Ray on Golem makes it super easy to set up and use Golem Network to run your Ray application.

-Ray is an open-source framework for scaling Python applications.
+Ray on the other hand is an open-source framework for scaling Python applications.
 It specializes in tooling for AI/ML applications, but at the same time, it is based on Ray Core which understands every piece of generic Python code.

 Ray uses concepts of tasks, actors, and objects for building and scaling distributed applications.